johannesthoma/jtsoft.at/index.markdown

 This is my personal site about software development and related topics.
-I am Software Developer since many years now (started programming at the age of 10 -- 38 years ago) and am specialized in systems programming (mostly C stuff).
+I am Software Developer since many years now (started programming at the age of 10 -- 41 years ago) and am specialized in systems programming (mostly C stuff, but also some Rust now).

 I am currently working on Open Source projects on behalf of [LINBIT](https://www.linbit.com), a Vienna based company